 Tommy's friend Badger comes on the scene.
 Retro fiction.

 Kenny looked at him.
-"What, did your Mum spill some bleach on your head?"
+"Course I remember him.
+I remember asking him if his Mum spilt some bleach on his head?"

 Archie had a white streak in his brown hair starting at the crown and working out to two inches or so at his fringe.
-"No, I've always had it, there's a lack of pigment in that part for some reason."
+"It's always been there.
+There's a lack of pigment in that part for some reason."

 "A couple of kids at school used to call me Badger until I bashed them."

 "Okay, Badger it is and it's a better name than Archie anyway.
 As long as you don't try to bash me as well."

 Tommy had a worried look on his face as he glanced at Archie.